I'm a softie when it comes to animals, crazy about baseball (especially the Cardinals) and a news junkie. I'm also a fan

 The Kappa is a Japanese water creature known for having long, incredibly elastic arms.
 It is described as being green in color with scaly skin and webbed feet, yet it still somehow resembles a humanoid.

 Supposedly they lure people, especially children, to pools of water and then drown them and eat their flesh and livers.
 There are some places where Kappas are said to roam where warning signs have been erected to scare away tourists.

 There is a story that the only thing Kappas like more than human flesh and livers is cucumbers.
 The legend says if you carve your name and birth date on a cucumber and then feed it to the Kappa, it will leave you alone forever.

-In May of 2014, remains of what were thought to be a Kappa were put on display in the Miyakonojo Shimazu Residence.
+In May of 2014, remains of what was thought to be a Kappa were put on display in the Miyakonojo Shimazu Residence.
 The bones were from a Kappa killed in 1818 in Kyuushuu.

 The Orang-bati is found on the island of Seram in Indonesia.
 This cryptid is basically a cross between a flying monkey and a bat.
 They are vicious and said to raid villages, carrying away children to eat later.